Death of Sushant Singh Rajput: Politics

 A social media study titled, Anatomy of a Rumour had found that the BJP leaders and their supporters were actively promoting the murder conspiracy theory for the death.
-The Hindutva party, BJP had used Sushant's death as a campaign issue in 2020 Bihar Legislative Assembly election.
+BJP had used Sushant's death as a campaign issue in 2020 Bihar Legislative Assembly election.
 Newslaundry reported that BJP had portrayed Sushant as "a son of Bihar who fell victim to the big bad world of Bollywood, run by the old elite".

 Request for CBI probe

 Rajput's maternal uncle, alleging that his nephew was murdered, had demanded a CBI probe on the day of the actor's death.
-Several political leaders, mostly from Bihar also demanded a CBI investigation into the case.
+Several political leaders, mostly from Bihar, also demanded a CBI investigation into the case.
 Hindi actor Shekhar Suman created a forum called #justiceforSushantforum demanding a CBI probe into the death.
-Actress and BJP Rajya Sabha MP Roopa Ganguly, in a series of tweets with hashtag #cbiforsushant, questioned the actor's death and called for an "independent unbiased CBI investigation".
+Actress and BJP Rajya Sabha MP Roopa Ganguly, in a series of tweets with the hashtag #cbiforsushant, questioned the actor's death and called for an "independent unbiased CBI investigation".

 Rajput's fans demanded an inquiry on various social platforms.
-On 16 July 2020, Hindustan Times reported that in the wake of Rajput's suicide, "a massive online campaign fuelled by conspiracy theories has been demanding a CBI investigation into the matter."
+On 16 July 2020, Hindustan Times reported that following Rajput's suicide, "a massive online campaign fuelled by conspiracy theories has been demanding a CBI investigation into the matter."
 Actress Rhea Chakraborty, who "identified herself as Sushant's girlfriend," wrote the Hindustan Times, asked for the aid of Amit Shah, India's Minister of Home Affairs, in launching a CBI probe.
 Former union minister Subramanian Swamy wrote a letter to PM Modi requesting a CBI probe, which was acknowledged by the PM's office on 25 July.

 Maharashtra Home Minister Anil Deshmukh questioned the necessity of a CBI probe into the death.
 "The Mumbai Police is competent enough to handle such cases," he said on 17 July.
 On 22 July, the Twitter hashtag #Candle4SSR trended with two million tweets from Rajput's fans around the world, as part of their online campaigns demanding a CBI investigation since the actor's death.
 On 29 July, Home Minister Deshmukh reiterated that the investigation would not be transferred to the CBI.

 On 5 August 2020, however, Tushar Mehta, Solicitor General of India, told the Supreme Court that the executive branch of India's national government had accepted the recommendation by Bihar's state government for a CBI inquiry into Rajput's death.
-On that basis, officials said, CBI had decided to start the probe.
+On that basis, officials said, the CBI had decided to start the probe.
 On 8 August 2020, the Maharashtra government told the Supreme Court that the CBI had shown "indecent haste" and should not have registered the case while proceedings were still pending before the court.